ronakg/awesome-flickr-gallery-plugin/README.txt

 === Awesome Flickr Gallery ===
 Contributors: ronakg
 Donate link: http://www.ronakg.com/projects/awesome-flickr-gallery-wordpress-plugin/
-Tags: gallery, flickr, photo, image, slideshow, colorbox, portfolio, highslide, group, photoset, set, yahoo, slider, thumbnail, plugin, images
+Tags: awesome, gallery, flickr, photo, image, slideshow, colorbox, portfolio, highslide, group, photoset, yahoo, slider, thumbnail, images
 Requires at least: 3.0
 Tested up to: 3.3.1
-Stable tag: 3.2.9
+Stable tag: 3.2.10
 License: GPLv2 or later

 Create a photo gallery of your Flickr photos on your WordPress enabled WebSite enabling you to customize it the way you like it.